Danitilahun/Go_Concurrency/README.md

 }

 In the above code not calling add before wait will cause the main go routine to behave as default

+Batching refers to the process of combining individual items or tasks into groups or batches for more efficient processing, execution, or handling.